 To address the first question, we adopt a two-stage econometric approach, using a panel of thirty investible emerging markets.
-In the first stage, we estimate a heterogenous multi-factor model for changes in sovereign CDS spreads before the outbreak of COVID-19.
+In the first stage, we estimate a global/regional factor model for changes in sovereign CDS spreads before the outbreak of COVID-19.
 Specifically, we estimate and train the model over the period January 2014 through June 2019.
 In the second stage, we use the estimated coefficients to extrapolate model-implied changes in CDS spreads for the period July 2019 through June 2020.

-The two-stage approach is appealing for several reasons: On the one hand, it allows us to compare the model’s out-of-sample properties during normal times to the model’s out-of-sample properties during COVID-19.
+This approach is appealing for several reasons: On the one hand, it allows us to compare the model’s out-of-sample properties during normal and pandemic times.
 On the other hand, this approach facilitates the statistical derivation of the “COVID-19 residual,” which is the difference between actual CDS changes and model implied changes for the pandemic period.
-Additionally, the approach allows us to examine the residuals more closely to answer the question which exact country-specific questions were the biggest drivers of CDS adjustment during COVID-19.
+Additionally, the residuals can then be used to answer the question which exact country-specific factors were the biggest drivers of CDS adjustment during COVID-19.
 Specifically, we explain the residuals through a variety of country-specific factors from three different realms: epidemiological, economic, and policy factors.

-To address the second question, we leverage the panel and introduce all control variables (global/regional and country-specific factors) simultaneously to test the significance of the epidemiological variables.
+To address the second question, we leverage the panel and introduce all control variables (global/regional and country-specific epidemiological, economic and policy factors) simultaneously to test the significance of the epidemiological variables.

 Our paper makes two distinct contributions.
-First, we engage in the discussion of the relative importance and time-varying nature of global/regional and country-specific factors in the determination of emerging markets sovereign debt pricing, particularly during a global pandemic.
+First, we engage in the discussion of the relative importance and time-varying nature of global/regional and country-specific factors in the determination of emerging markets sovereign risk pricing, particularly during a global pandemic.
 Second, our analysis contributes to an understanding of the economic effects of lockdowns on government finances by identifying if and which country-specific factors drive spreads during a global pandemic.
 Disentangling the effects of economic contagion and of domestic economic conditions and policy responses on sovereign CDS spreads promises to hold valuable implications for policy makers weighing the economic trade-offs of different containment strategies.

 Our main findings can be summarized as follows:

-First, the global/regional factor model traces the realized sovereign CDS spreads well for the out-of-sample period before the begin of the pandemic.
+First, the global/regional factor model traces the realized sovereign CDS spreads well for the out-of-sample period before the pandemic.
 This observation suggests that emerging market CDS spreads are driven largely by global/regional factors in risk-on environments.

 Second, the relationship between actual CDS spread changes and changes predicted by the heterogenous factor model breaks down during the pandemic.
 This suggests that CDS spread determinants are of time-varying nature and that investors weigh country-specific factors more heavily in their decision-making process in risk-off environments.